nicolaskruchten/dash_callback_chain/README.md

 ## Example

-The example app in this repo has two linked radio button groups and the chain visualization looks like this:
+The [simple example app in this repo](usage.py) has two linked radio button groups and the chain visualization looks like this:

 ![example](example.png)